KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 Check the <a href="documentation">documentation</a> or the <a href="examples">examples</a> for more information.

+## History

+#### Version 0.3
+**Introduced signal &ndash; events that contain no data and just fire.** The unit tests now support modules.
+The following objects and features are present in this version:
+- `ISignal` &ndash; Event handler function for a signal.
+- `SignalDispatcher` &ndash; Dispatcher implementation for signals.
+Can be used to subscribe, unsubscribe or dispatch events.
+Use the ToEvent() method to expose the event.
+- `SignalList` &ndash; Storage class for multiple signals that are accessible by name.
+Dispatchers are automatically created.
+- `SignalHandlingBase` &ndash; Extends objects with signal handling capabilities.

 #### Version 0.2
 **Introduced simple events &ndash; events that only use an arguments object.** I've added many base classes and interfaces to make sure the base for both type of events are the same.
 The following objects and features are present in this version:

-- `ISimpleEvent<TSender, TArgs>` &ndash; Event handler function with a generic argument
+- `ISimpleEvent<TArgs>` &ndash; Event handler function with a generic argument.
-- `SimpleEventDispatcher<TSender, TArgs>` &ndash; Dispatcher implementation for simple events.
+- `SimpleEventDispatcher<TArgs>` &ndash; Dispatcher implementation for simple events.
 Can be used to subscribe, unsubscribe or dispatch events.
 Use the ToEvent() method to expose the event
-- `SimpleEventList<TSender, TArgs>` &ndash; Storage class for multiple events that are accessible by name.
+- `SimpleEventList<TArgs>` &ndash; Storage class for multiple events that are accessible by name.
 Events dispatchers are automatically created.
-- `SimpleEventHandlingBase<TSender, TArgs>` &ndash; Extends objects with simple event handling capabilities.
+- `SimpleEventHandlingBase<TArgs>` &ndash; Extends objects with simple event handling capabilities.
 - Added an `asEvent` method to the dispatchers that will expose only the subsribe / unsubscribe methods.
 This will prevent the `dispatch` method from being exposed through the events.
 - Added an `dispatchAsync` method to the dispatchers that will execute all subsriptions asynchronously.